liferay/liferay-docs/devGuide/en/chapters/02-liferays-developer-tools.markdown

 to *Help* &rarr; *About Eclipse* and finding the Liferay IDE icon badge.

 You an also install both Liferay IDE and Eclipse from a single package installer.
-To do so, just download the zip file for your operating system from [http://sourceforge.net/projects/lportal/files/Liferay%20IDE/2.1.0%20GA1/](http://sourceforge.net/projects/lportal/files/Liferay%20IDE/2.1.0%20GA1/).
+To do so, just download the ZIP file for your operating system from [http://sourceforge.net/projects/lportal/files/Liferay%20IDE/2.1.0%20GA1/](http://sourceforge.net/projects/lportal/files/Liferay%20IDE/2.1.0%20GA1/).

 Let's set up Liferay IDE now that you have it installed.